modelbased/minirllab/README.md

 * acw_v01
   * "actor critic world", based on CleanRL's continuous PPO agent
-  * clean and simplified for easy modifictions
+  * simplified for easy modifictions
-  * uses pytorch only for running on GPU (with e.g. brax gym)
+  * uses pytorch only (no numpy) for running on GPU (with e.g. brax gym)
   * improved samples per second performance using torch.jit, torch.compile and other small optimisations
 * learn_simple.py
   * Multiple training runs in parallel using multiprocessing (the processes have independent agents and environments)